dhimmel/elevcan/README.md

 ##Lung cancer incidence decreases with elevation: evidence for oxygen as an inhaled carcinogen

-Project code and intermediate files.
+Project code and intermediate files for

+> Simeonov KP, Himmelstein DS.
+(2014) Lung cancer incidence decreases with elevation: evidence for oxygen as an inhaled carcinogen.
+PeerJ PrePrints 2:e587v1 http://dx.doi.org/10.7287/peerj.preprints.587v1

 ###Directory Structure